 Bondage Is Bad: Or rough sex and erotic spanking is bad, as the guy who whips Elizabeth demonstrates.

-Briefcase Full of Money: Phillip hands one of these over in exchange for sensitive information in "Gregory", but not before he uses it to bust up a couple of Mooks who wouldn't get out of his blind spot.
+Briefcase Full of Money: Philip hands one of these over in exchange for sensitive information in "Gregory", but not before he uses it to bust up a couple of Mooks who wouldn't get out of his blind spot.

 Bully Hunter: Philip tries to intervene when a pedophile starts hitting on his daughter, but backs down and doesn't try to stop him from leaving with another girl, proving him to be a subversion of this trope.
 However, later in the episode, he snaps Timoshev's neck when he learns Timoshev raped Elizabeth during training.
-Even later, he beats the shit out of the pedophile and has to be stopped from murdering the target of a honeytrap who beat Elizabeth during rough sex.
+Even later, he beats the shit out of the pedophile and has to be stopped from murdering the target of a honey trap who beat Elizabeth during rough sex.

 But He Sounds Handsome: Elizabeth can't resist making offhanded remarks about how cool the Soviet Union's accomplishments are ("walking on the moon is ok, but getting into space is the real thing")

-Chekhov's Gun: Chris's offhand comment early in the season about how he once dated Martha leads to Chris asking Martha out again in "Mutually Assured Destruction"—which leads to Chris seeing Martha looking in a file cabinet she shouldn't be looking in and acting all shifty, which leads to Chris getting suspicious and following Martha around.
+Chris's offhand comment early in the season about how he once dated Martha leads to Chris asking Martha out again in "Mutually Assured Destruction"—which leads to Chris seeing Martha looking in a file cabinet she shouldn't be looking in and acting all shifty, which leads to Chris getting suspicious and following Martha around.

-Cold War: The early 1980s being an especially tense period of the Cold War following the accession of Ronald Reagan to the presidency and the Soviet invasion of Afghanistan.
+Cold War: The early 1980s being an especially tense period of the Cold War, following the accession of Ronald Reagan to the presidency and the Soviet invasion of Afghanistan.

 Contrived Coincidence: Who moves in right next door to two Soviet Deep Cover Agents?
 An FBI agent who works in counterintelligence and is hunting Soviet agents, that's who.
 Somewhat excused by the fact that it's a Washington, DC suburb with a high density of government employees.
 Lampshaded by Elizabeth: "FBI agents have to live somewhere."

-Cycle of Revenge: A rogue faction of the KGB causes the deaths of three FBI agents and the Americans retaliate by killing a number of KGB officers.
-The KGB wants to end the feud but some of their agents seek personal revenge for the deaths of their friends.
+Cycle of Revenge: A rogue faction of the KGB causes the deaths of three FBI agents, and the Americans retaliate by killing a number of KGB officers.
+The KGB wants to end the feud, but some of their agents seek personal revenge for the deaths of their friends.

-"Directorate S", the KGB program which has installed in the United States Deep Cover Agents masquerading as American citizens.
-The Jennings' aren't even allowed to speak Russian to each other at home, and were instructed to never ask the other about their actual background, instead only learning their invented backstories.
+"Directorate S", the KGB program which has installed deep cover agents in the United States masquerading as American citizens.
+The Jennings' aren't even allowed to speak Russian to each other at home, and were instructed to never ask the other about their actual background, instead only learning their invented back stories.

 Despair Event Horizon: The wife of an American working for the Russians died and he is on the verge of a mental breakdown.
-His handler is convinced that he if he can just talk to the man, he would be able to calm him down and brink him back from the brink.
-However, the Russians cannot get away from FBI surveillance so Elisabeth is ordered to kill the man before does something that would expose the spy ring.
+His handler is convinced that if he can just talk to the man, he would be able to calm him down and brink him back from the brink.
+However, the Russians cannot get away from FBI surveillance so Elizabeth is ordered to kill the man before does something that would expose the spy ring.
 In the same episode Claudia recounts the story of one of her assets in West Germany.
 The Russians decided that he was not useful anymore and recalled Claudia back.
 Shortly after being abandoned, the man killed himself since spying for the Russians had become his main purpose in life.

 The Determinator: Stan has elements of this, particularly after his partner is killed.

-Dramatic Irony: Paige and Matthew talk about his father Stan's dangerous job in "In Control".
+Paige and Matthew talk about his father Stan's dangerous job in "In Control".
 Paige says "My dad doesn't do stuff like that.
 He's just a travel agent."

-When in the first season finale, Elizabeth is shot by Stan during a car chase, Stan knows the car contains agents but not who they are, the Jennings are forced underground while Elizabeth heals.
+When in the first season finale, Elizabeth is shot by Stan during a car chase, Stan knows the car contains agents but not who they are.
+The Jennings are forced underground while Elizabeth heals.
 They ask Stan to take care of their kids.